chrislattman/blogging-project/docs/terminal-commands/README.md

 # To extract certain files from a tar archive:
 tar -x[z|j|J]f archive.tar[.gz|.bz2|.xz] [files] [directory/*]

+# Pipe output from a command to gzip and write compressed data to .gz file
+echo "hello" | gzip > compressed.gz

+# Uncompress .gz file
+gunzip compressed.gz
 ```

 - `[files]` refers to the files that you want to compress